In this Article

 Your Baby Needs to Pass Wind

 The crying or fussing may also signal your baby’s urge to burp or pass gas.
 While shifting your baby from one breast to the other, gently rub his back.
-However, once your baby is four months or older, he may burp on his own.
+However, once your baby is six months or older, he may burp on his own.
 You can even change his nappy to expel the trapped gas.

 He Feels Distracted